 For dry skin, the hydrating formulation of liquid foundations will be an ideal choice.

-The Mattifying Primer with Anti-Acne Treatment by Cover FX is a phenomenal two in one.
+The Mattifying Primer with Anti-Acne Treatment by Cover FX is a phenomenal two in one treatment.
 The oil-free formulation instantly mattifies the skin, clears, prevents, and heals blemishes, and minimizes the appearance of large pores.
 The dimethicone base will hide the large pores and smooth the breakouts, while the salicylic acid will clear the pores, heal, and prevent future breakouts.

 The Dermalogica Skin Refining Masque will lift impurities from the skin and wick away excess oil.
 By lifting the impurities (which includes a buildup of skin cells), it can prevent future congestion and unclog pores preventing their enlargement.

 Ideal foundation choices for this skin type will have mattifying properties.
-Oil free powders, matte liquids, and cream to powder formulations are great options.
+Oil-free powders, matte liquids, and cream to powder formulations are great options.

-The Paula’s Choice Skin Recovery Hydrating Treatment Mask that was mentioned above is also an excellent option for sensitive skin.
+Paula’s Choice Skin Recovery Hydrating Treatment Mask that was mentioned above is also an excellent option for sensitive skin.